-- Millenials are the most likely age group to admit to putting on makeup, not wearing a seatbelt and running a red light while driving
+- Millennials are the most likely age group to admit to putting on makeup, not wearing a seatbelt and running a red light while driving.

 Most common driver fails

-As a group, cellphone-related habits account for a large portion of those fails that drivers admitted to committing: 58%, 27% and 24% of drivers reported talking on the phone, reading texts and sending texts, respectively.
-This is all in spite of the fact that 20 states along with the District of Columbia have issued bans on handheld cellphone use.
+As a group, cell-phone-related habits account for a large portion of those fails that drivers admitted to committing.
+Fifty-eight percent, 27% and 24% of drivers reported talking on the phone, reading texts and sending texts, respectively.
+This is all despite the fact that 20 states and the District of Columbia have issued bans on handheld cell phone use.

-Our survey found that most people that engage in dangerous driving activities, do so without legal ramifications.
-Only one in 10 U.S. drivers reports to not having engaged in dangerous driving behavior in the past 12 months, while more than one-third of licensed drivers say they have never been pulled over for a traffic violation.
+Our survey found that most people who engage in dangerous driving activities do so without legal ramifications.
+Only one in 10 U.S. drivers reports to not having engaged in dangerous driving behavior in the past 12 months, while more than a third of licensed drivers say they have never been pulled over for a traffic violation.